Which movements influenced Art Nouveau? (test your skills)

 Art Nouveau spread, almost at the same time, in most of the cultures and European countries , but also in North America.
 This style was spread pretty fast throughout Europe thanks to photo-illustrated art magazines and international exhibitions.

-Can you figure out which movements were previous and influenced Art Nouveau style?
+Can you figure out which movements influenced the Art Nouveau style?

 (solution at the end of the article)